GurjarKing/GurjarKing/README.md

 **Quote of the hour:**

-Programming is the ultimate field for someone who likes to tinker.
+When there is no type hierarchy you don’t have to manage the type hierarchy.

-~ Ray Ozzie
+~ Rob Pike
 <pre>

 </pre>